kkeri/luna/README.md

 # Luna Color Theme

 Luna is a dark color theme I created for my late night coding sessions.
 You might like it too.

-My concept was using dimmed but distinctive colors for different parts of code.
-The background is darker than most other themes with a warm tint.
-An outstanding color is picked for constants as they worth extra attention.
+The theme is customized for Javascript, Typescript, JSON, HTML, XML, Markdown, makefiles and shell scripts, however it should work well with any language.

-The theme is currently in beta.
+Luna is currently in beta.
 File an [issue](https://github.com/kkeri/luna/issues) and let me know how can I improve it.

 ## Screenshots